jonatan1986/CDR_Project/README.md

-The process of creating the output file of the input file is mutil threaded - there are couple of threads  - each thread handles a chunk from the file. each thread contains threads which perform tasks in paraller manner(reading from input,parsing input, writing to output)
+The process of creating the output file of the input file is multi threaded - there are couple of threads  - each thread handles a chunk from the file. each thread contains threads which perform tasks in paraller manner(reading from input,parsing input, writing to output)

 Things to note:
+* This porject works in Linux enviroment.
-* if you want to build  - type in commnand line "make" , but you could use the executables which are already built(GenerateCdr && GenerateFile).
+* If you want to build  - type in commnand line "make" , but you could use the executables which are already built(GenerateCdr && GenerateFile).
-* you could simply run the project ("./GenerateCdr")
+* You could simply run the project ("./GenerateCdr")
 * If you want to generate the input file you run the executable("./GenerateFile")
 * exe file "GenerateFile" generates an input file, whose amount of subscribers is grabbed from "cdrconfig.txt". exe file "GenerateCdr" generates an output file, whose amount of subscribers is grabbed from "cdrconfig.txt". so if you modify cdrconfig.txt, please run ./GenerateFile and then ./GenerateCdr cause if two executables don't have the same amount of subscribers - the program "GenerateCdr" is error prone or might crash
-* if you modify "cdrconfig.txt", the each line you could modify only the right part of the line - the left part must stay as is.
+* If you modify "cdrconfig.txt", the each line you could modify only the right part of the line - the left part must stay as is.
-* output files are in "output" directory
+* Output files are in "output" directory
-* imsi and subsscriber are the same(Imsi is a serial number of each subscriber)
+* Imsi and subsscriber are the same(Imsi is a serial number of each subscriber)

  coding conventions:
  i_ - input variable